 - Syracuse University (SU), Kenya and Lusaka — a four page narrative about a sentimental 1970 Xmas trip from Kenya to the NWP, Zambia and Dar es Salaam.

 - Kasempa by Dick Jaeger — updated with assorted text and photos to supplement Dick’s large 97 page pdf file.
 All of these materials can be freely used by anyone — either scholars or general users interested in Kasempa and Kaonde history.

 - February 2017: hundreds of articles on new schools opened by the Brethren and SAGM between the 1910s and 1940s.
 Note: these new webpages are under “Academic Writings and Sources.”
 (Click one of these direct links: Brethren schools or SAGM schools)

 - March 2017: A webpage created for Dick Jaeger: “Fifty Years of Kasempa District: 1964-2014.”
 (Click: Kasempa by Dick Jaeger)

-- 2016. a) Over 200 pictures by Alexander Nisbet.
+- 2016. a) Over 200 pictures taken by Alexander Nisbet.
 Click:” Nisbet; b) NWP Videos by Patrick Sapallo; especially his makishi video.
 Click: Videos; and c) Correspondence between Muriel Williams Sanderson and David Wilkin.
 Click: Muriel